 For Riky Clemente, also an instructor here at Yellow Tail Tech, spices up the live class by having a specific topic from each module that students can debate on, like Which Operating System is the best: Linux or Windows?
 He says that this makes them participate and collaborate together in finding the best answer.

 Another way is to have his students post their lab results on the chat channel.
 “That gives all of us the opportunity to celebrate their wins or help each other troubleshoot an error.
 Every week, our students are challenged with a new task.
 This keeps our communication active, and it indirectly creates a collaborative network, which is the main goal.”

 For our other instructors like David, King, and Z, they all strongly suggest that students maximize activities that require them to work as a team, utilizing Slack and review sessions to learn with and from each other.

 If want to break into the IT industry for that high-paying and stable tech job, Yellow Tail Tech can help you do it smoothly.
 Our airtight programs will keep you engaged from your enrollment, the actual classes, and training via internships, to your actual job application, interviews, and job offers.
-Book a 10-minute intro call with us to get started on your IT career journey!
+Book a 10-minute intro call with our Enrollment Advisor and get started on your IT career journey!